 The Air Ambulance Billed More Than The Lung Transplant Surgeon

-Before his double lung transplant, Tom Saputo thought he had anticipated every possible outcome.
+Before his double-lung transplant, Tom Saputo thought he had anticipated every possible outcome.

 But after the surgery, he wasn't prepared for the price of the 27-mile air ambulance flight from a hospital in Thousand Oaks, Calif., to UCLA Medical Center — which cost more than the lifesaving operation itself.